LOST HORIZON INC.

 Expansion strategy: Once we demonstrate it works in ND and establish production, we'll replicate the model in Alaska and license globally.
 But ND is the foundation—the deposits, the operational validation, and the initial cash flow generator.

 We're NOT mining rock.
 We're processing sediments in place.
 Conventional mining moves millions of tons to surface for processing.
-We create engineered drainage networks in confining layers beneath mineral-bearing sediments, use cyclic mobilization to loosen sediments underground, let gravity separate heavy minerals into our drainage system, then extract only pre-concentrated material.
+We create engineered drainage networks in confining layers beneath mineral-bearing sediments, use cyclic mobilization and electrokinetic treatment to loosen sediments and attract conductive metals toward collection points, let gravity separate heavy minerals into our drainage system, then extract only pre-concentrated material.

 The key difference: We treat the subsurface as a giant processing plant.
 Each well processes thousands of cubic feet of sediment across multiple cycles.
 The formation does the gravity separation work.
+Electrokinetics actively pulls gold and platinum group metals toward our collection wells.
 We extract only concentrates—not millions of tons of low-grade material.
 This fundamentally changes the economics and is why we can operate profitably where conventional mining failed.

-Each component is proven: USGS documented the gold, horizontal drilling works (Bakken proves it - same rigs, same operators), hydraulic fracturing works (Bakken proves it right here in North Dakota), airlift recovery works (used successfully in underwater mining operations), gravity separation works (standard method since the 1800s).
+Each component is proven: USGS documented the gold, horizontal drilling works (Bakken proves it - same rigs, same operators), hydraulic fracturing works (Bakken proves it right here in North Dakota), airlift recovery works (used successfully in underwater mining operations), gravity separation works (standard method since the 1800s), electrokinetics works (proven in soil remediation and mineral processing).
 What we're demonstrating with initial production wells is the economic parameters at scale—recovery rates, processing costs, and extraction efficiency.
-The first 2-3 production wells will generate this operational data within 90 days, positioning us for optimal public market valuation at IPO, as mining companies trade on resource economics, not technology concepts.
+The first 2-3 production wells will generate this operational data within 90 days, validating the business model.

 Three reasons: (1) Technology didn't exist - Hydraulic fracturing became economically viable and widely adopted only in the past 15-20 years.
 (2) Commodity prices - At gold prices below $1,500/oz, extraction wasn't profitable.
 At $4,000/oz, the economics completely change.
 (3) Knowledge gap - It takes specific geological knowledge of both the Canadian Shield source regions AND glacial transport patterns to understand where/how these deposits formed.
 We spent 5+ years compiling historical USGS data that most people don't know exists.